 The UAF police department offers a security escort service on campus for anyone who desires an escort for safety reasons.
 This may be a person coming on foot or in a vehicle to provide assistance in getting to the on-campus destination safely.
 Telephone 474-7721 for assistance.

 Avoid contact with all wild animals.
 Be especially careful not to get between a mother moose and her calf.
 Moose are very protective of their young.
 Do not feed the moose or any other wild animals.

 Crimes such as sexual assault, harassment, domestic violence, stalking, under age consuming of alcoholic beverages, operating a motorized vehicle while intoxicated are crimes in Alaska and are unacceptable at UAF.
 They should be reported to the police (474-7721, or in the case of an emergency, 911).
-If you are unsure of what to do, contact the Office of International Programs & Initiatives (215 Eielson), Center for Student Rights and Responsibilities (110 Eielson), if you live in the residence halls your Residence Hall Director, or a trusted professor, teacher or colleague.
+If you are unsure of what to do, contact International Programs & Initiatives (215 Eielson), Center for Student Rights and Responsibilities (110 Eielson), if you live in the residence halls your Residence Hall Director, or a trusted professor, teacher or colleague.
 For more information about laws you should know and obey, see the Laws to Know page.

 - Don't show lots of money when you are in public.
 Don't carry large amounts of cash.

 - If you use ATM (Automatic Teller) machines, don't allow anyone to see your PIN (Personal Identification Number), don't write it down on the card, and don't tell anyone else your PIN.» If you must write it down in order to remember it, disguise it as a part of a phone number along with other phone numbers.